 The BIOS is a treasure trove of information.
 If your BIOS supports it, you can use it to see how many SATA ports you have on your computer.

 When in BIOS, look for a section that relates to DRIVES.
-Here you may be provided with information about which SATA port is occupied or not along with the total amount of SATA ports available for use.
+You may be provided with information about which SATA port is occupied and the total amount of SATA ports available.

-The navigation and information available to you in BIOS differs from version to version.
+The navigation and information in BIOS differ from version to version.

-Again, there could be limitation to this method as well.
-While you may be able to determine the amount of SATA slots you have, you may not be able to determine what version they correspond to.
+Again, there could be limitations to this method as well.
+While you may be able to determine the amount of SATA slots you have, you may not decide which version they correspond to.

 5. Consulting an Expert